What is the Celebrations Deluxe Pin Collection?

 4 Celebrations Booster Packs (each will contain 4 holo cards)

-2 Regular Booster Packs (possibly Chilling Reign and one other)
+2 Regular Booster Packs (Chilling Reign and Vivid Voltage)

 A Promo Card featuring Zacian Lv.X (see more details below)